isomerpages/singapore-customs-old/_competent-authorities-requirements/12-NEA-pollution-control-department-ozone-depleting-substances.md

       <br><br>

  - **For Non-controlled ODS**
      Import permit applications for non-controlled ODS are auto-processed by the TradeNet System

-    a.
-Declarant must declare the nett quantity and the corresponding Product Codes to the correct HS Codes in the import permit application.
+     - Declarant must declare the nett quantity and the corresponding Product Codes to the correct HS Codes in the import permit application.
-    b.
-Please fax the invoice, BL/AWB and the Cargo Clearance Permit (CCP) to PCD for verification only when prompted by the TradeNet system.
+     - Please fax the invoice, BL/AWB and the Cargo Clearance Permit (CCP) to PCD for verification only when prompted by the TradeNet system.

 ## Export of ODS